 "Well, I have been sick again; so sick, indeed, that I had to recall some of my appointments, and was in bed all day last Sabbath.
 Truly I have been labouring in the vineyard a long time; and as the hireling longs for the shadows of the evening that he may have repose, so it is with me.
 I think I can truly say, I desire to depart and be with Christ, which is far better.
-Last Sabbath, I think if the physician had said to me, 'It will soon be over,' I think I would have exclaimed, 'Good news!-good news!'
+Last Sabbath, I think if the physician had said to me, as one did to Mr. Walton, 'It will soon be over,' I think I would have exclaimed with him, 'Good news!-good news!
 But I confess, that if God please, I would rather breathe my last breath in the bosom of my dear family.
 I know I am a poor, imperfect creature, but I do not know that I shall ever be better prepared for my long home than I now am.
 But in relation both to the time and the manner of my death, I hope I shall always be able to say, The will of the Lord be done.

-"New York, May 15th, 1856.
+"NEW YORK, May 15th, 1856.

-"MY DEAR WIFE-This is the day for the meeting of the Assembly; the members are pouring in rapidly.
-I think, after this, the College must get 44\ another agent; I find that the object is by no means a popular one.
+"My Dear Wife-This is the day for the meeting of the Assembly; the members are pouring in rapidly.
+I think, after this, the College must get another agent; I find that the object is by no means a popular one.
 More must be done at home.
 After the meeting of the Assembly I purpose to do what I can in New York and Philadelphia, and then try what I can do in Virginia.

-"Affectionately,
+God bless you, my dear Eliza, and the rest.
+Affectionately,